Calabrian Baked Pasta: The True Recipe of “Pasta China”

 Knead with your hands until you get a homogeneous mixture.

-Preparation of the sausage and boiled eggs
+• Preparation of sausage and hard-boiled eggs

-While the meatballs rest, prepare the rest of the ‘treasure’.
+While the meatballs rest, prepare the rest of the “treasure”.

 Once cold and peeled, cut them into pieces.

-Now, in a large bowl, combine the meatballs, sausage, and eggs: gently mix to let the flavors meet.
+Now, in a large bowl, combine the meatballs, sausage, and eggs: mix gently to let the flavors meet.

-Cook the rigatoni in plenty of salted water and drain them very al dente (at least 3-4 minutes before the indicated time) because they will finish cooking in the oven.
+Cook the rigatoni in plenty of salted water and drain them very al dente (at least 3-4 minutes before the indicated time), because they will finish cooking in the oven.

-Layering the baked pasta
+• Layering the baked pasta

 It’s time to create the layers.